 Shop Your Way Rewards

-In addition to its 14 airline and three hotel partners, you can transfer Citi ThankYou Points to Shop Your Way Rewards (SYWR), the loyalty program for Sears and Kmart.
+In addition to its 14 airline and five hotel partners, you can send your Citi ThankYou Points to Shop Your Way Rewards (SYWR), the loyalty program for Sears and Kmart.
 Points transfer at a 1:10 ratio, but 1,000 SYWR points are only worth $1.
 Thus, points transferred to Shop Your Way are worth 1 cent each toward Sears and Kmart merchandise.
-Probably not worth it unless you have a specific use in mind.
+You're better off making a purchase with your Citi card to earn rewards on the purchase and then cashing out points at 1 cent per point.

-AwardWallet tracks the transfer times to Citi ThankYou transfer partners.
+AwardWallet tracks the time to transfer points to Citi ThankYou transfer partners.
 Transfers to most programs are immediate.
-However, you'll need to watch out for include the following:
+However, you'll need to watch out for the following when you want to redeem points:

 - Etihad Guest: Transfers should be immediate but sometimes take up to a week.